C191068/Ali_SDN/README.md

 the priamary function of this controller is to identify the route <br>

-and update the the routing table in the SDN switches <br>
+and update the the flow table in the SDN switches <br>